-Sul Ross State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Associate's, Bachelor's, and Master's Degrees.
-Contact the Commission on Colleges at 1866 Southern Lane Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Sul Ross State University.
-The Teacher Education program offered at Sul Ross State University is approved by the Texas Education Agency (TEA).
+Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on

+SACSCOC's website (www.sacscoc.org).
+The Teacher Education programs offered at Sul Ross State University are approved by the Texas Education Agency (TEA).
 The Nursing Program offered at Alpine is accredited by the Commission of Collegiate Nursing Education (CCNE).